 The panel also featured industry executives James Orchard, Executive General Manager, Innovation, IAG; Jonathan Buck, Co-founder, Huddle Insurance; and Brenton Charnley, Co-founder, InsurTech Australia.

-During the panel, Shane discussed disruption, innovation and the customer in the insurance sector, drawing on insights from TAS’ recently-launched Insurance Industry Report 2017.
+During the Australian Insurance Summit, Shane discussed disruption, innovation and the customer in the insurance sector, drawing on insights from TAS’ recently-launched Insurance Industry Report 2017.

 “We launched the Insurance Industry Report to provide an industry-wide view of how organisations are resolving key challenges at a time of heightened regulation and disruption.
 The report canvasses market trends, and highlights how insurers, InsurTechs and regulators can work together to become customer-led and innovative,” he explained.

 “By launching this high-level report, our aim was to place insurance innovation on the boardroom agenda.
 We wanted to emphasise why organisations should adapt quickly to change and move away from legacy systems and processes that are not complimentary to innovation.”